 4. Hard Ground (HG) shoes

-Hard ground cleats are ideal for playing on very hard, firm, dry and bare surfaces.
-It has more of conical studs that provide balance and optimal traction with minimal injury risks.
+Hard ground cleats are ideal for playing on very hard, firm, dry, and bare surfaces.
+They have more conical studs that provide balance and optimal traction with minimal injury risks.
 They can also be used for playing on FG surfaces.

 5. Soft ground (SG) shoes

-These soccer shoes are designed for playing only on soft grounds where it’s longer metal tipped studs easily penetrate through.
-They are ideal for playing in areas with frequent rains because they provide for added traction on wet and muddy fields.
+These soccer shoes are designed for playing only on soft grounds where their longer metal-tipped studs easily penetrate through.
+They are ideal for playing in areas with frequent rains because they provide added traction on wet and muddy fields.

 6. Indoor shoes